Doxa Language Reference

 var x is computeValue();

-x?; // Prints value with location
+x?; // Prints value with location, name, and type

 Type Information